luevano/luevano.xyz/src/blog/a/vpn_server_with_openvpn.md

-title: Create a VPN server with OpenVPN (IPv4)
+title: Set up a VPN server with OpenVPN
 author: David Luévano
 lang: en
-summary: How to create a VPN server using OpenVPN on a server running Nginx.
+summary: How to set up a VPN server using OpenVPN on a server running Nginx, on Arch.
 Only for IPv4.
 tags: server
 	tools
     code